How to Build Your First Surfboard

 7. Please read the warning label on the resin container and put on a respirator with vapor cartridge, and gloves.
 If not using a respirator, at least turn on a fan or get in the wind.

-9. Mix it for about three minutes, taking extra care to thoroughly mix the thick epoxy resin which sticks to the mixing cup walls and bottom.
+9. Mix it quickly for about three minutes, taking extra care to thoroughly mix the thick epoxy resin which sticks to the mixing cup walls and bottom.

 Figure 15